fourdim/CART/README.md

 ## 6. Conclusions

-In conclusion, the model crested by CART is quite fine to predict the wine quality.
+In conclusion, the model created by CART is quite fine to predict the wine quality.

+The model implies that alcohol is one of the most important features that decide the quality of the red wine.
+And every feature can influence the wine quality.

 ## 7. Contribution

 We used git to cooperate.
-As everyone contributes the same file at the different time, therefore it may be not easy to state the contribution and workload acurrately.
+As everyone contributes the same file at the different time, therefore it may be not easy to state the contribution and workload accurately.

 **Contribution**

 main.py                   Deng, Jiangwei; Zhou, Jingzhe

 file_processing.py  Zhang, Siwei

 CART.py                   Zhang, Siwei; Deng, Jiangwei; Zhou, Jingzhe

 Debug                     Zhang, Siwei

 Bug Fixing              Zhang, Siwei

 **Workload**